Chapter 24: Dawn

 Dawn was a pressure change.

 She emerged from the shaft on her hands and knees.
-Her legs had made their professional assessment and declined further vertical service.
+Her legs had made their assessment and declined further vertical service.
 Iron grating under her palms — the same grating she had walked on twelve days ago, when her world had been different.

 “I can walk,” she said.

 “The tribunal files this morning,” Tessa said.
+Her voice was hoarse.

 “I know,” Haddon said.